sonbarse17/python-flask-web/README.md

 - `/health` endpoint for health checks
 - Dockerized for consistent environments
 - **CI/CD pipeline** using GitHub Actions to deploy to GKE
-- **Infrastructure as Code** using Terraform to provision a GKE cluster.
+- Manual GKE cluster provisioning

 ## CI/CD with GitHub Actions and GKE

-This project contains a CI/CD pipeline using GitHub Actions and Terraform.
+This project contains a CI/CD pipeline using GitHub Actions.
-- The **Terraform workflow** (`terraform.yml`) provisions a GKE cluster on Google Cloud.
 - The **CI workflow** (`ci.yml`) automatically builds a new Docker image, pushes it to Docker Hub, and deploys it to your GKE cluster when you push a change to the `main` branch.

 ### Prerequisites (One-Time Setup)